Differences between Securities and commercial papers as per Kuwait legislations

 7. Trade instrument, the same so-called “financial sukuk (instruments)” which are requested by the government from financial institutions such as banks to issue these sukuk (instruments) to be used in the purchase of materials at a determined Murabaha rate.

-8. There are several other types of sukuk (instruments) that we do not have room to explain, including salam instrument, benefits instrument, Muzara’a (farming) instrument, Mugharasa instrument, Musaqat (irrigation) instrument, services instrument and many other types of instruments.
+8. There are several other types of sukuk (instruments) that we do not have room to explain, including salam instruments, benefits instruments, Muzara’a (farming) instrument, Mugharasa instruments, Musaqat (irrigation) instruments, services instruments, and many other types of instruments.

 2-3 Units of investment funds

-The following is a review of classification of investment funds:
+The following is a review of the classification of investment funds:

-Investment funds by marketability of units issued are included into two forms:
+Investment funds by the marketability of units issued are included in two forms:

 Investment funds by offering